Anayliso/ANayliso/README.md

 		About Me
 	</font></h1>
 	<font face="helvetica" color="black" size="3">
-		It aint no secret that I am a  gym rat.
+		It's not a secret that I am a  gym rat.
 I have been focusing a lot on my gym core lately but the only thing that throws me off is the eating.
 Due to that you have to be on a balanced diet or at least good enough to burn them down at each workout section.
 In my case I have a trainer that helps me out a lot but however no matter how hard he tries to help me, I know that it depends on me to be accountable on my own.
 	</font><br><br><br>

 <!--My Experience-->